Trying to keep up.

 Not Boring — Packy McCormick is on a mission to make writing about business and business strategy interesting.
 He succeeds.
 Read his stuff.

 The Generalist — I took the plunge and became a paying subscriber to Mario Gabriele’s publication and I’m glad I did.
-S-1 breakdowns.
-Weekly briefings.
-Startup ideas.
-And a wonderful community.
+Great content and a wonderful community.

 Stratechery — Reading Ben Thompson puts you right at the center of the Venn diagram of business strategy, technology, and media.
 If you somehow have missed Stratechery up until now, you’re welcome.